Best Sling Camera Bag of 2020

 The Domke F-5XB and the ONA Bowery felt identical while wearing them, to the point where we did another test walk with both bags on to see if we could feel a difference — and we didn't.
 They are both beautifully balanced for small camera kits, and we wouldn't mind wearing either of these bags all day.

 We buy and carry camera bags for one reason — to take pictures!
 With that in mind, accessing the camera is of the utmost importance.
-We wanted to assess how fast and easy it is to get to your camera while keeping everything else secure in your bag.
+We wanted to determine how fast and easy it is to get to your camera while keeping everything else secure in your bag.
 With a stopwatch, we timed how long it took to complete common transitions.
 Specifically, we measured how long it took to switch from carrying the bag in transport to getting the camera out and the bag resecured.

 Capacity helps define the uses a bag is suitable for.
-Ultimitley, capacity is a straightforward metric — we are simply looking to see how much a given bag will hold.
+Ultimately, capacity is a straightforward metric — we are simply looking to see how much a given bag will hold.
 We looked at capacity from three perspectives: camera gear, accessories, and non-photographic gear.
 Those three aspects combined give us our overall score.
 Our testers had different ideas of what they were looking for with capacity, and the same is certainly true for you.
-One of our testers had this to say, "It's a little weird, but, if the bag doesn't have a water bottle pocket, it's a deal-breaker."
+One of our testers had this to say, "It's a little weird, but if the bag doesn't have a water bottle pocket, it's a deal-breaker."
 So keep in mind what you are looking for specifically and let that influence your decision.

-As far as sling bags go, The Tenba DNA 15 falls into and wins the "everything but the kitchen sink" category.
+As far as sling bags go, the Tenba DNA 15 falls into and wins the "everything but the kitchen sink" category.
 With considerably more room than its next competitor, the DNA 15 was the clear winner.
 It offers tons of space dedicated for your gear, two water bottle pockets, a spot for your laptop and a large tablet, and a mind-boggling amount of organization pockets.
 If you are looking for a high capacity sling bag, look no further.

 The Peak Design Everyday Messenger is a great size for taking to the office and bringing a camera and a couple of lenses as well.
 It also does well on more photo-dedicated missions, holding one camera with a medium lens attached, two more small or medium lenses, and one large lens.